 After the Exam

-The ultrasound images will be reviewed by a radiologist and sent to your doctor.
+The ultrasound images will be reviewed by our radiologist and the results will be sent to your doctor.
 Please book in an appointment with your referring doctor to discuss the findings.
-Most results are available within a few days.
+Results will be available within 24 hours or the next working day.

 What is an Early Pregnancy Ultrasound?